Zephanie: Return to GMA Network; Acting debut

 In the same month, she came back as an actress in Daig Kayo ng Lola Ko: Mga Hero ni Jiro as a brave girl scout with three episodes.

 In July 2024, she was revealed as part of the GMA action-drama series, Mga Batang Riles, together with Miguel Tanfelix, Raheel Bhyria, Bruce Roeland, Antonio Vinzon and Kokoy De Santos.
-Later that month, she appeared as a guest role at the GMA historical series Pulang Araw as one of the vaudeville performers.
+Later that month, she appeared as a guest role at the GMA historical series Pulang Araw as one of the Filipina vaudeville performers and comedienne Chicháy.

-In August 2024, she was introduced as one of the lead stars of GMA Public Affairs's youth oriented series entitled Maka, along with Ashley Sarmiento and Marco Masa, to be aired in September.
+In August 2024, she was introduced as one of the lead stars of GMA Public Affairs's youth oriented series entitled Maka, along with Ashley Sarmiento and Marco Masa.

-In October 2024, she digitally released her song "Ganito Ako Babangon", an official soundtrack of GMA Afternoon Prime series "Prinsesa Ng City Jail" to be aired on January 2025.
+In October 2024, she digitally released her song "Ganito Ako Babangon", an official soundtrack of GMA Afternoon Prime series "Prinsesa ng City Jail" that aired in 2025.

-December 2024, she was introduced as one of the singers of the new OST of Unang Hirit for their 25th Anniversary, together with Mark Bautista and Jose Mari Chan.
-She also released her rendition of "Magkabilaan" with APOC, the original theme song of MMFF 2024 entry "The Kingdom".
+In December 2024, she was introduced as one of the singers of the new OST of Unang Hirit for their 25th Anniversary, together with Mark Bautista and Jose Mari Chan.
+She also released her rendition of "Magkabilaan" with Apoc, the original theme song of MMFF 2024 entry "The Kingdom".

-January 2025, she debuted on GMA Prime as Mutya in Mga Batang Riles as Kidlat's (Miguel Tanfelix) love interest., and sung its official themesong "Batang Riles" with the rapper, Hero.
+In January 2025, she debuted on GMA Prime as Mutya in Mga Batang Riles as Kidlat's (Miguel Tanfelix) love interest., and sung its official themesong "Batang Riles" with the rapper, Hero.

 In February 2025, she still leads the GMA Public Affairs' youth-oriented show MAKA, as they entered the second season.
 She also starred on Sparkle's digital series "MINE" with her co-actors in MAKA Season 2, Shan Vesagas and Josh Ford.

 In the same month, Zephanie sung her rendition of the hit song "Tameme", one of the soundtracks of the Marvin and Jolina comeback movie "Ex Ex Lovers".

 April 2025, she released her comeback single entitled, "Kunwari Lang".
 And later released its music video featuring her Mga Batang Riles co-star, Miguel Tanfelix., and also became as their themesong in the series.

 Later that month, she became the digital cover of Village Pipol Magazine for the month of April.
 And also became the main performer of VP Choice Awards in May 2025, performing her single, Kunwari Lang.